 Welcome to Cloud Nine’s amiibo training FAQ!
 Amiibo training is a bit of a complicated task – so naturally, there will be many questions to ask.
 If your question isn’t anywhere on this list, try joining our Discord server to ask the community!

-Q: Amiibo automatically receive a 50% boost to their attack and defense.
-Can I cancel these bonuses?
+Q: Amiibo automatically receive a 1.5x boost to their Attack and Defense.
+Is there a way to cancel these bonuses?

 Q: Can I teach my Ganondorf amiibo to Ganoncide?

 - A: Ganondorf can commit “Ganoncide” by grabbing a midair opponent with Flame Choke, after which both characters will descend to the bottom blast line.
 It’s impossible to teach an amiibo to KO itself on purpose, and unfortunately, that’s the case with Ganoncide.
 That being said, it’s still possible for a Ganondorf amiibo to commit Ganoncide by accident.

 Q: Can I teach my amiibo to taunt?

 - A: Prior to reaching Level 50, an amiibo will taunt after each KO.
 By the time it reaches Level 50, however, it will have stopped taunting completely, and there is no known way to reintroduce the habit.
 Simply put, no, you cannot teach an amiibo to taunt.
 The sole exception to this rule is Luigi’s down taunt – Luigi amiibo will use it to spike opponents hanging from the ledge.